Loading...

 Jenny’s legacy and dreams live on through every Mini Maestros class and are carried by the thousands of children who participate in the program each year.

-Jenny’s important work in continuing to develop the program has been carried on by Jennifer Smith, our Music Director and Emma Hart, our Head of Teaching, with assistance from our experienced and passionate teachers.
+Jenny’s important work in continuing to develop the program has been carried on by Jennifer Smith, our Music Director and Maddy Kelly, our Head of Teaching, with assistance from our experienced and passionate teachers.
 It means that today we have a program of exceptional quality, a program which is outstanding in its field and a program that is taught internationally as well as in Australia.

 Our Education Program